Lonnie Brooks: Career

 Brooks was born in Dubuisson, St. Landry Parish, Louisiana.
 He learned to play blues from his banjo-picking grandfather but did not think about a career in music until he moved to Port Arthur, Texas, in the early 1950s.
 There he heard live performances by Clarence "Gatemouth" Brown, T-Bone Walker, B.B.
 King, Long John Hunter and others and began to think about making money from music.
 Clifton Chenier heard Brooks strumming his guitar on his front porch in Port Arthur and offered him a job in his touring band.

 Embarking on a solo career, he began calling himself Guitar Jr. and signed with the Goldband label, based in Lake Charles, Louisiana.
 His singles for the label included the regional hit "Family Rules", which remains a favorite of the swamp pop idiom in southern Louisiana and southeast Texas.
 Other Goldband singles included "Made in the Shade" and "The Crawl" (both of which were later recorded by the Fabulous Thunderbirds).

-In 1960, he moved to Chicago, Illinois, where he adopted the stage name Lonnie Brooks (Luther Johnson was already using the name Guitar Junior there).
+In 1960, he moved to Chicago, Illinois, where he adopted the stage name Lonnie Brooks (Luther "Guitar Junior" Johnson was already using the name Guitar Junior there).
 Brooks found regular work in clubs on the West Side of Chicago, in nearby Gary and East Chicago, Indiana, and occasionally in the Rush Street entertainment area on Chicago's North Side.
 He recorded numerous singles for various labels, including Chess, Chirrup, Mercury, Midas and USA Records, receiving some local radio airplay.
 He also supported other artists on record and in live performances, including Jimmy Reed.
 In 1961, he played guitar on the double album Jimmy Reed at Carnegie Hall.

 In 1969, he recorded his first album, Broke an’ Hungry, for Capitol Records.
 It was produced by Wayne Shuler, son of Eddie Shuler, who had founded Goldband Records in Louisiana.

 In 1974, Brooks participated in a multi-artist tour of Europe and recorded an album, Sweet Home Chicago, for the French label Black & Blue.
 When he returned to Chicago, he began playing regularly at Pepper’s Hideout on the South Side.
 There he attracted the attention of Bruce Iglauer, the head of the fledgling Alligator Records, who had previously seen him at the Avenue Lounge on the city’s West Side.

 In 1978, Iglauer included four of Brooks’s songs (including three originals) in the anthology series Living Chicago Blues, released by Alligator.
 Brooks signed a contract with the label, which released his album Bayou Lightning the following year.
 The album won the Grand Prix du Disque Award from the 1980 Montreux Jazz Festival.
 While in Montreux, Brooks befriended the country music star Roy Clark, who arranged for him to appear on the country music television program Hee Haw.